If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 Walk up to the Athabasca Glacier

-Similarly, why not park at the bottom of the glacier and try the 20 minute walk to the top.
+Similarly, why not park at the bottom of the glacier and try the 20 minute walk to the top of the Athabasca Glacier Moraine.
 Up close you’ll get to see how truly enormous and magnificent this natural wonder really is.

 Whether you’re looking for hikes with the best views or you want to take a stab at completing our Ultimate Banff Bucket List, there are an endless number of ways you can also enjoy the park NATURALLY without breaking the bank.

 Support the parks, not the corporations

 Sorry to keep banging the drum, but our National Parks are deeply important to us and although we generally try to keep our blog positive, we really think it’s important to stand up for what we believe in.
 We’ve said this before and we’ll say it again; the best part about national parks is that they’re uncommercialised and undeveloped, and they offer us an escape that we can’t find elsewhere.

 Over the years, the lure of big bucks has been hard for the government to resist, and slowly big corporations have crept in.
 Now there are even talks of additional gondolas in Banff or even a Casino and Gondola in Canmore.
 It’s deeply upsetting for many of the locals here.

 Allowing our parks to turn into profit centres is dangerous because what’s best for profit isn’t always what’s best for the environment.
 With clear evidence that the glaciers are receding, is supporting a company that drives dozens of buses onto them every day a good thing (Even if you can get past the supposed enormous safety issues at the Columbia Icefields)?